 - Øystein Olsen, Former Governor, Norges Bank, Independent expert.

 - Peter Schütze, Former CEO in Nordea Denmark, Independent expert.

 - Nina Smith, Professor, Aarhus University, Independent expert.

 - Per Callesen, Governor, Danmarks Nationalbank.

-- Jesper Berg, Director General, the Danish Financial Supervisory Authority.
+- Louise Mogensen, Director General, the Danish Financial Supervisory Authority.

-- Anne-Sofie Reng Japhetson, Director, the Danish Financial Supervisory Authority.
+- Anne-Sofie Reng Japhetson, Assistant Director General, the Danish Financial Supervisory Authority.